Why Thermal Water Spray Is the Ultimate Skin-Care Multitasker

 They’re Easy to Take With You

-Thermal water sprays, like ike the Avene Spring Thermal Water Facial Mist, can help to soothe skin that’s in need of a little TLC.
+Thermal water sprays, like the Avene Spring Thermal Water Facial Mist, can help to soothe skin that’s in need of a little TLC.
 “In France, thermal water is often used to help reduce the irritation associated with eczema, burns and psoriasis because it is soothing, in addition to its hydrating benefit,” Dr. Houshmand says.
-The Avene formula is perfect for this because it’s anti-irritant and extremely calming.
+The Avene formula is perfect for this because it’s non-irritating and also calming.

 They Make Great Toners